If your baby has ever encountered diaper leaks, then you know how FRUSTRATING it can be for both you and your baby!

 This layer of your cloth diapers is the waterproof layer that keeps leaks away and seals in moisture.

-This happens when your baby can hold its bladder overnight.
+Flooding happens when your baby can hold its bladder overnight.
 Your baby peeing is sort of like a DAM that can flood a diaper overnight.

-Flooding can be frustrating for parents because it often results in leaks, but it doesn’t have to!
+This can be frustrating for parents because it often results in leaks, but it doesn’t have to!

 8. The Diaper Is Super Absorbent